-When you try to blow into the bottle the air is deflected around the the sides (very little moves past the piece of paper).
+When you try to blow into the bottle, the air is deflected around the sides (very little moves past the piece of paper).
 This means that the air pressure in front of the ball of paper is lower than behind, and so the paper flies out.

 Who was Daniel Bernoulli?

-Daniel Bernoulli’s major contributions to science includes working on the kinetic theory of gases, measurement of risk and The Bernoulli Effect.
+Daniel Bernoulli’s major contributions to science include working on the kinetic theory of gases, measurement of risk and The Bernoulli Effect.

 More about air pressure